Bankoga/golem/docs/catch_22/0X_an_illusion_with_translation.md

-# Catch-22: An Illusion of Translation
+# Catch-22: An Illusion with Translation

 > There is only experience of Logic!